TAIEF-HASAN/SQADocumantation/SQADocumantation.md

 **Integration testing:** If focuses on the construction and design of the software. it's need to see that the integrated units are working correctly or not.

 **System testing:** In this method, the software is complied as a whole and tested as a whole.
 This testing strategy checks the functionality, security, portability, amongest others.

+<h3>Program Testing</h3>

+**Program Testing** in software testing is a method of executing an actual software program with the aim of testing program behavior and finding errors.
+The software program is executated with test case data to analyse the program behavior or response to the test data.
+A good program testing is one which has high chances of finding bugs.